department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/dental-care.md

 ### What VA dental care benefits do I qualify for?

-**Which describes you best?** Find out your benefits class and the dental benefits you may be able to get:
+Click on the statement below that describes you best to find out your benefits class and the dental benefits you may qualify for:

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">